earthpulse/eotdl/README.md

 This repository contains de source code of the [**Earth Observation Training Data Lab** (EOTDL)](https://eotdl.vercel.app/).
 It contains a set of Python libraries, APIs, CLIs and User Interfaces to explore, create, manage and share datasets and Machine Learning models for Earth Observations applications.

-## Library
+## Library and CLI

-The [eotdl library](./lib) contains the main functionality for creating datasets and models.
+The [eotdl library](./eotdl) contains the main functionality for creating datasets and models, as well as the CLI.

 ## APIs